JTayGang/SkyrimCompass/README.md

 # Skyrim Compass — Dalamud Plugin for FFXIV

-A Dalamud plugin that renders a **Skyrim-style horizontal compass bar** at the top of your screen, giving you clean directional awareness without needing the minimap.
+Renders a **Skyrim-style** horizontal compass at the top of your screen, aiming to replace and combine the minimap and various other hud elements into one while being aesthetic.

 ---